bryan-at-looker/embed-sdk-sko-markdown/section3.md

     }
 ```

+ These were all backend server changes, so we need to restart the server.
+Go to your terminal and press Command+C; then `npm start` to start it again.

  Continuing on from the flow above, once the `/token` endpoint is hit, the backend server

 1. We take take the user's `external_user_id` and pass it to the accessToken function that runs on the server